-Unfortunately, employment law is littered with many cases of work parties going wrong.
+Unfortunately, there are many employment cases that involve work parties going wrong.
 As the party season gets closer, it’s worth considering some steps that employers can take to keep things on the right track.

-Probably the main (but certainly not the only) type of legal case which can arise out of the work party is that of unlawful sexual discrimination or harassment.
+Probably the most frequent (but certainly not the only) type of legal case which can arise out of the work party is that of unlawful sexual discrimination or harassment.